 - Proof of identity and employment eligibility.
 From the lists of acceptable documents, bring two documents that establish identity and at least one document that establishes employment authorization.

 - Social Security card.
 If you have misplaced your card or need to update it due to a name change, follow these guidelines.
-International residents and fellows without a Social Security number should apply for a number and card as soon as they have a local address.
+International residents and fellows without a Social Security number should wait for instructions from the Legal Department-Immigration Specialist Team regarding the application for a Social Security card at your assigned Mayo Clinic School of Graduate Medical Education orientation.